 Transmitting Your Record for Initial Licensure

-In most cases, we will evaluate your NCARB Record within 30 days after you finish the AXP and pass the ARE.
+In most cases, we will evaluate your NCARB Record within 30 business days after you finish the AXP and pass the ARE.
 If you have met the requirements for initial licensure in your selected jurisdiction, we will notify you after evaluation, and then transmit your Record to that jurisdiction for initial licensure.

 If your jurisdiction has additional requirements, you may have to complete those additional requirements before becoming licensed.
 Check your jurisdiction's requirements through our Licensing Requirements Tool.